“One day…the plane ticket will be one way.”— Unknown

-Continue your walk along the Embarcadero and you will come upon the 150-year old Star of India as well as the USS Midway, the longest serving aircraft carrier, and likely a massive cruise ship.
-You can actually visit the USS Midway Museum and the Maritime Museum or just admire them from the shoreline as we did.
+Continue your walk along the Embarcadero and you will come upon the 150-year old Star of India as well as the USS Midway, the longest serving aircraft carrier.
+You’ll also likely spot a massive cruise ship.
+You can visit the USS Midway Museum and the Maritime Museum or just admire them from the shoreline as we did.

 Check out my TripScout review and get your promo code for a city guide of your choice here.

 The Gaslamp Quarter, known for its nightlife, is also quite pleasant in the day, with sidewalk cafes, trendy shops, and Victorian style architecture.
 We were impressed with how clean and well-maintained the city was.

 We circled back down to the Embarcadero for a another walk along the water before our reservation at The Fish Market.
 While the food is mediocre, the views are unparalleled, and we relaxed with the sun setting over the Bay as a cruise ship pulled out.

 Do you love San Diego?
 Please share your favorite spots in the comments section below.
 If you liked this post, please join and contribute to the Analytical Traveler community.
 Feel free to send me a message here if you’d prefer.